 I should have been fiercely focused, preparing for the event I’m hosting in a few hours about how to nurture diverse contributions within a thriving organization.
 But… I couldn’t resist a quick peek at online coverage of the royal wedding of William and Kate.
 Just a few minutes of the ceremony, I thought (with more than a little guilt).

 But when I opened the official wedding site, I was surprised that the first thing I saw was the perfect closing quote for my event.
 “Be who God meant you to be and you will set the world on fire.”
 It was the opening line of the Bishop of London’s sermon.
 Then, as I read further, I was astonished to find that the entire sermon offered inspiration for my event.
 Only a few adaptations were needed: where he talked about “marriage,” I substituted “organization”; where he talked about the Holy Spirit, I preferred the animating spark of life.

 Maybe it shouldn’t be so surprising.
-If you ignore the physical aspect and the (implied) timeframe, two people joining together in the shared commitment of marriage is not so different from two or more people joining together in the shared intention and relationship of an organization – at least, in an organization that is to be full of the life and passion and authenticity that they bring to it.
+If you ignore the physical aspect and possibly the timeframe, two people joining together in the shared commitment of marriage is not so different from two or more people joining together in the shared intention and relationship of an organization – at least, if the organization is to be full of the life, passion and authenticity they bring to it.

 So, here is how I interpreted the sermon in my mind, as if it were the blessing of a new organization.
 Can you imagine if we regarded the creation of a new organizational union with such a profound spirit?

 The Bishop of London’s sermon at the Wedding of Prince William and Catherine Middleton, April 29, 2011